Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Will Canada see a recession?

 Back in October 2023, the Bank of Canada referred to projected economic faring as 'low positive growth' that will walk the line and possibly dip into negative territory (but not as a full-blown 'recession').
-So far, that's coming true, with a 2024 GDP that's skimming above the line.
+So far, that's coming true, with a 2024 GDP skimming above the line.

 There's optimism that market resilience might keep our economy out of recessionary territory.
 Experts had projected a mild recession through the first half of 2024, which did not materialize.
 However, sustaining these higher rates for too long may jeopardize the soft landing.